| Guidelines & Options to Coin Selling | |

 gained some confidence in coin grading, pay attention to how the pros

-At any given moment in time, many tens of
+At any given moment in time, hundreds of

 selling rules.

-until after you have taken the excellent 98-minute tutorial on selling,
+until after you have taken the excellent tutorial on selling,

 where the essentials of eBay selling are laid out in simple terms.
 Also, we suggest you read our